build-on-aws/content/CONTENT_TEMPLATE.md

 **EVERYTHING BELOW GETS REPLACED WITH YOUR CONTENT ONCE YOU'VE UPDATED THE FRONTMATTER ABOVE**
 ## Front Matter Instructions

-- `layout: blog.11ty.js` - do not change this
 - `title` - the title of your post, in [Title Case](https://apastyle.apa.org/style-grammar-guidelines/capitalization/title-case) (all major words capitalized), less than 100 characters i.e. What Happens When You Type a URL Into Your Browser
 - `description` - a description of your post used to surface a short description on the site and for SEO, less than 250 characters
 - `tags` - help readers discover posts on the same topics.
 Use `kebab-case`.